jahoobas1/Fred-Lang/README.md

 Fred is a language developed in the Roblox engine, specifically catered toward developers wishing to include a feature within their experiences where players can create their own games.
 This is meant to be a language which is sandboxed, so players can't delete important things or backdoor their game (allowing for exploiting).

 Made by jahoobas.
-Thanks to Justafunnyknight for the name of the language.

 Game is uncopylocked so people can view the code. <br>
 TEST BETA VERSIONS HERE: https://www.roblox.com/games/17616460384/J-testing-place